Noel Thomas (politician): Independent Ireland

+IRB claims

 In August 2025, reports emerged that Thomas had attended meetings of a subversive group claiming to be the historical Irish Republican Brotherhood (IRB).
-The group claims to have established a "shadow" government with its own network of councils and court system.
+The group claims to have established a "shadow government" with its own network of councils and court system.
 Catherine Callaghan TD criticised Thomas's involvement, saying it was "totally unacceptable" for a public representative to associate with an organisation that purports to act as a parallel government and undermines the Defence Forces.
 The revelations prompted calls for Independent Ireland to clarify its relationship with Thomas and the group.
 Local authorities have also reportedly received communications from the IRB claiming that certain decisions must be referred to its councils for consultation.

+By-election

-In October 2025, Independent Ireland confirmed that Thomas would contest the forthcoming 2026 Galway West by-election to fill the Dáil seat vacated by president-elect Catherine Connolly.
+In October 2025, Independent Ireland confirmed that Thomas would contest the 2026 Galway West by-election to fill the Dáil seat vacated by Catherine Connolly on her election as president.
+Thomas topped the first preference vote but having led the poll for 10 counts, lost the election to Sean Kyne of Fine Gael on the 11th count, after Kyne secured the vast majority of transfers from the Labour Party candidate.